Simokid/Delegate-Control-and-Account-Lockout-Management/README.md

 <h1>Objectives</h1>

-- **ADelegate Control**: Implementing and testing delegation of administrative privileges in an AD environment to different users or groups, ensuring least privilege access.
+- **Delegate Control**: Implementing and testing delegation of administrative privileges in an AD environment to different users or groups, ensuring least privilege access.
 - **Account Lockout Management**: Configuring and testing account lockout policies to secure accounts from brute-force attacks while ensuring proper exception handling.